ucsb-cs56/ucsb-cs56.github.io/_topics/spring_boot_vscode.md

 * The Spring Boot Extension Pack from Pivotal
    * This includes several others, including Spring Boot Initializr, Spring Boot Dashboard, and Spring Boot Support

+* The Spring Boot Tools from Pivotal
+   * This provides additional auto-complete support for `application.properties`